doejo/security-bot/README.md

 ## Deployment

 This project was created in a day so there was not any plans on rolling it out to any hosting provider like Heroku.
-We're running it via cron job on a chep DigitalOcean droplet.
+We're running it via cron job on a cheap DigitalOcean droplet.
 It works™.

 Here's an example: (`crontab -e`)